Pin It

-With the popularity of amusement rides and theme parks in the US, a survey showed that this thriving industry received more than 300 million visitors in 2004 alone.
-Out of this number, about 3,400 people were injured and two others died.
+With the popularity of amusement rides and theme parks in the US, a survey showed that this thriving industry received more than 300 million visitors in 2023 alone.
+Out of this number, over 3,400 people were injured and two others died.

 According to Safeparks and the International Association of Amusement Parks and Attractions, visitors in amusement parks can also do their part to make their experience safe and fun.